rwth-acis/las2peer/README.md

 So to start a new network, follow this steps:

-1./ build everything with
+1. build everything with
     ant compile_all

-2./ set up a log directory with
+2. set up a log directory with mkdir log
-    mkdir log

-3./ run the starter script with
-    bin/start_node.sh -s 9001 NEW
+3. run the starter script with bin/start_node.sh -s 9001 NEW

-4./a) add an additional to the net with
-      bin/start_node.sh -s 9002 [local_ip]:9001
+4. a) add an additional to the net with bin/start_node.sh -s 9002 [local_ip]:9001

-4./b) add an additional hosted at another machine with
-      bin/start_node.sh -s 9001 [ip_of_the_first_machine]:9001
+4. b) add an additional hosted at another machine with bin/start_node.sh -s 9001 [ip_of_the_first_machine]:9001